-Stay put and see where the current takes them.
+Stay put and see where the current takes you.

-Freak out and try to swim back and then realize that they don’t have the strength to make it back to the shore.
+Freak out and try to swim back and then realize that you don’t have the strength to make it back to the shore.
 At that point, exhaustion and apathy may set in.

 Shout for help.

 What is a simple way to avoid this extreme drifting?
 Floating with some type of “anchor.”

 If you have anchors for when the currents come, you don’t have to worry because you are “anchored” down and nothing will move you from too far away from the shore.